comarialuiza/github-overview/README.md

 - [x] User can toggle dark/light mode
 - [x] Selected mode should persist when user comes back to the app again

+## Added Functionality
+- [x] If user is hirable, it will show a "hire me" button

 ## Tecnologias utilizadas
 - React
 - Axios